SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_view.rst

    * - Parameter
      - Description
-   * - ``OR REPLACE``
-     - Create a new view, and overwrite any existing views by the same name.
-Does not return an error if the view already exists.
    * - ``schema_name``
      - The name of the schema in which to create the view.
    * - ``view_name``